-Shelley Bates is an experienced speaker to writers’ groups, book clubs, and schools about the craft and business of writing and about the worlds she creates in fiction.
+Shelley Bates is an experienced speaker for writers’ groups, book clubs, and schools about the craft and business of writing and about the worlds she creates in fiction.
 As former adjunct faculty in the Seton Hill University MFA in Writing Popular Fiction program, she is also an experienced classroom speaker.
 Currently, she’s presenting the following workshops.

 Expect Success: Self Publishing and the Business of Writing (2 hours)